systemd/systemd/docs/ENVIRONMENT.md

   `mkfs` when formatting LUKS home directories.
 There's one variable for each of the supported file systems for the LUKS home directory backend.

-* `$SYSTEMD_HOME_LOCK_SKIP_FREEZE_SESSION` - Takes a boolean.
-When true, the user's session will not be frozen when the home directory is locked.
+* `$SYSTEMD_HOME_LOCK_FREEZE_SESSION` - Takes a boolean.
+When false, the user's session will not be frozen when the home directory is locked.
 Note that the kernel may still freeze any task that tries to access data from the user's locked home directory.
-This can lead to edge-cases that may lead to data loss.
-Thus, we recommend that this variable isn't used.
+This can lead to data loss, security leaks, or other undesired behavior caused by parts of the session becoming unresponsive due to disk I/O while other parts of the session continue running.
+Thus, we highly recommend that this variable isn't used unless necessary.
+Defaults to true.

 `kernel-install`: